 Growing rosemary indoors is sometimes a tricky thing to do.
-Many good gardeners have tried and, despite their best efforts, end up with a dry, brown, dead rosemary plant.
-But, if you know the secrets to proper care of rosemary plants growing inside, you can keep your rosemary plants growing happily indoors all winter long.
+Many good gardeners have tried, and despite their best efforts, end up with a dry, brown, dead rosemary plant.
+If you know the secrets to proper care of rosemary plants growing inside, you can keep your rosemary plants growing happily indoors all winter long.

 Tips for Growing Rosemary Indoors

 Most often, there are four things on the list of what kills rosemary plants indoors.
 These are:

 If you can avoid these issues, your rosemary plant will live happily inside.
 Let’s look at how to avoid each.

 Lack of Sunlight

 Most people are not aware that the lack of sunshine is the most common reason for a rosemary plant growing indoors to die.
 Often, rosemary plants are brought indoors without any acclimation.
-They go from 6-8 hours of strong, direct light to 4-6 hours of weak or indirect light.
+They go from six to eight hours of strong, direct light to four to six hours of weak or indirect light.
 The rosemary plant is unable to produce enough energy to stay alive on this amount of weak light and simply dies.

 The first step to preventing rosemary light starvation is to put your rosemary on a sunlight diet before you bring it indoors.
 Several weeks before you plan on bringing the rosemary inside, move the plant to gradually shadier areas of your yard.
 This will force the rosemary plant to grow leaves that are more efficient at turning light into energy, which will help it cope with weaker indoor light when it moves inside.

 Once your rosemary moves indoors, make sure that you place it in the brightest window in your house, which is normally a south facing window.
-If your rosemary plant is not getting at least 6-8 hours of light a day, place a lamp with a fluorescent light bulb as close as possible to the plant to help supplement the sunlight.
+If your rosemary plant is not getting at least six to eight hours of light a day, place a lamp with a fluorescent light bulb as close as possible to the plant to supplement the sunlight.

 Poor Watering Practices